albagc/onboarding/docs/decen_file_storage.md

 If you add a new version of your file to IPFS, its cryptographic hash is different, and so it gets a new CID.
 This means files stored on IPFS are resistant to tampering and censorship — any changes to a file don't overwrite the original, and common chunks across files can be reused in order to minimize storage costs.

-However, this doesn't mean you need to remember a long string of CIDs — IPFS can find the latest version of your file using the IPNS decentralized naming system, and DNSLink can be used to map CIDs to human-readable DNS names.
+However, this doesn't mean you need to remember a long string of CIDs — IPFS can find the latest version of your file using the **_IPNS_** **_Decentralized Naming System (DNS)_**, and DNSLink can be used to map CIDs to human-readable DNS names.
 #### Implementations
 Below are a few interesting projects being built on IPFS:
 - Akasha, a Next-Generation social network